Collecting international duty and import taxes

 Purchase and use DDP shipping labels

 When duties are collected on an international order, a Duties line item is included in that order’s details.
-Verify that duties and import taxes have been collected on each international order before you purchase a DDP label.
+Verify that duty and import taxes have been collected on each international order before you purchase a DDP label.
 If you ship an order with $0 duties, then you can use DDP shipping labels to ensure that your customers aren't liable for any additional charges.
-If there was an error at checkout, then duties and import taxes might not have been collected, and you should use a standard shipping label for that order.
+If there was an error at checkout, then duty and import taxes might not have been collected, and you should use a standard shipping label for that order.

 Creating commercial invoices